Traditional Sabahan religions: Evolution of Momolianism

 The need to evade a crisis of overpopulation at site and over exploitation of the forest resources at Nunuk Ragang led to the introduction of the Minorit (tiny spiritual beings) concept so as to spur migration and dispersal.
-The Bobolians' advice to the Nunuk Ragang warrior leadership(s) to initiate the abandonment of Nunuk Ragang was fully complied with by the people leading to the migration up the Liwagu Kogibangan (left fork) and the Liwagu Kowananan (right fork) rivers.
+The bobolians' advice to the Nunuk Ragang warrior leaderships to initiate the abandonment of Nunuk Ragang was fully complied with by the people leading to the migration up the Liwagu Kogibangan (left fork) and the Liwagu Kowananan (also spelled Kawananan) (right fork) rivers.
 This point to the strong influence of Momolianism in ensuring continued existence and population growth of the Kadazan-Dusun people.